 Work at Breakfast Media!

-Broadband Breakfast is a 12-year old news organization based in Washington that is building a community of interest around broadband policy and internet technology, with a particular focus on better broadband Infrastructure, the politics of privacy and the regulation of social media.
-We took our name from the Broadband Breakfast Club that we launched in 2008, and are in the process of relaunching several broadband-related event series.
+Broadband Breakfast is a 12-year old news organization based in Washington that is building a community of interest around broadband policy and internet technology, with a particular focus on better broadband infrastructure, the politics of privacy and the regulation of social media.
+We took our name from the Broadband Breakfast Club that we began in 2008.

 Published by Breakfast Media LLC, we are looking for individuals seeking a front-row seat overseeing the politics of technology in the nation's capital.
 If you’d like to be part of a dynamic group of individuals fleshing out the nation’s understanding of broadband policy and internet technology writing articles, assembling research and conducting outreach, please contact Editor and Publisher Drew Clark via email, firstname.lastname@example.org

 Seeking Interns for Reporter Positions (full and part-time positions available).
 Reporters will work on Capitol Hill and interact daily with an editor on articles, research, and events.
 Event registration costs will be provided.